kritikapandey732-eng/Blinkit-Sales-Dashboard/README.md

 - Sales distribution across different outlet tiers
 - Historical sales trends

-The project demonstrates the use of **Power Query, data cleaning, data transformation, DAX, data visualisation, and interactive dashboard design** in Power BI.
+The project demonstrates the use of **Power Query, DAX, data modelling, data visualisation, and interactive dashboard design** in Power BI.

 ---

-# 🎯 Project Objectives
+## 🎯 Project Objectives

 The main objectives of the dashboard are: